thoughtbot/constable/README.md

-# Constable API
+# Constable

-Constable API uses Phoenix Channels to make a real time connection to the Constable front end.
+Constable is a Phoenix app for posting announcements and having discussions.
+To learn more about Phoenix, check out [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix)

+## Starting the Console

 Use `bin/console` to start the console.
 Use `bin/console staging|production` to start the console in staging or production.